mohitpai/journey-optimizer.en/help/using/start/user-interface.md

 ---
 # User interface {#cjm-user-interface}

-Connect to [Adobe Experience Cloud](https://experience.adobe.com) and browse to [!DNL Journey Optimizer].
+To access to  [!DNL Adobe Journey Optimizer], connect to [Adobe Experience Cloud](https://experience.adobe.com) with your Adobe ID, and select [!DNL Journey Optimizer].

 Key concepts when browsing the user interface are common with Adobe Experience Platform.
 Refer to [Adobe Experience Platform documentation](https://experienceleague.adobe.com/docs/experience-platform/landing/platform-ui/ui-guide.html#adobe-experience-platform-ui-guide){target="_blank"} for more details.